A stay at New Hall hotel & spa

 It’s not just any old moated hotel though – New Hall hotel is actually reputed to be the oldest listed inhabited moat house in England.
-Dating from the 13th century, the manor house has over the centuries been a school, a hunting lodge, a private house and is now a luxury hotel owned by Hand Picked Hotels group – whose Brands Hatch hotel I reviewed last year.
+Dating from the 13th century, the manor house has over the centuries been a school, a hunting lodge, a private house and is now a luxury hotel owned by Hand Picked Hotels group – whose Brands Hatch hotel and Fawsley Hall I’ve also reviewed.

 The reason for my visit was to take part in New Hall hotel’s Peaky Blinders murder mystery dinner – how appropriate, to have a Peaky Blinders-themed dinner in Birmingham, home of the Shelby family! – but sadly that was cancelled at the last minute.
 However while this was disappointing, it did mean we had more time in the spa so, every cloud…

 Set in 60 acres and with 60 bedrooms, New Hall is an impressive hotel and I was so enchanted with the moat – yes, it’s a real moat, surrounding the hotel – that I walked straight across the bridge and into what turned out to be the side entrance of the hotel.